JBarbosa07/ml-zoomcamp-2025-midterm-project/README.md

 # Predicting Victory in League of Legends from Early-Game Statistics

 ## Project Overview
 In competitive *League of Legends* matches, early-game performance often determines which team gains momentum toward victory.
-Key milestones, such as the **14-minute laning phase** and **20-minute mid-game transition**, reflect critical indicators like gold, experience, kills, and objective control, which can significantly influence the outcome of a match.
+Key milestones, especially the **14-minute laning phase**, reflects critical indicators like gold, experience, kills, and objective control, which can significantly influence the outcome of a match.
+The 15-minute mark is also crucially the first opportunity for players to forfeit a match, so means to accurately assess whether it is worth cutting losses early is valuable.

 This project aims to **predict a team’s probability of winning** using early-game statistics and champion compositions.
 The model considers:

-- Numerical performance indicators for each role (`gold_14`, `xp_14`, `kda_14`, `gold_20`, `xp_20`, `damage_20`)
+- Numerical performance indicators for each role (`gold_14`, `xp_14`, `kda_14`)
 - Team objectives (`dragons_14`, `towers_14`, `plates_14`)
 - Champion selection per role (`top`, `jungle`, `mid`, `adc`, `support`)

 The aggregated dataset represents **team-level and match-level data**, where each row contains both teams’ compositions, early-game stats, and objectives.

-The goal is to help analysts, coaches, or automated systems quickly assess whether a team is on track to win, providing insights for **real-time evaluation, AI commentary, esports analytics, or player training dashboards**.
+The goal is to help analysts, coaches, or automated systems quickly assess whether a team is on track to win, providing insights for **real-time evaluation, esports analytics, or player training dashboards**.

 ---